engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 In his 2009 book "Succeeding with agile" Mike Cohn provided the metaphorical representation of the testing pyramid.
 The three layered structure indicates guidelines for the amount of automated testing for each practice.

-The foundation of the pyramid consists of small-scoped unit tests.
-These are the tests you want to have to most of in your project and that you run most frequently.

-Looking upwards you want to have a reduced number of Integration tests.
-The top of the pyramid consists of automated end-to-end tests.
-These are typically complex setups and long running operations.
+The base of the pyramid relies on numerous small-scoped unit tests which are run most frequently.
+The mid-layer consists of a reduced number of Integration tests.
+The pinnacle of the pyramid consists of automated end-to-end tests.
+These require complex setups and long running operations.

+From bottom to top, every layer of the pyramid reduces the amount of tests by an order of magnitude.
+This means if we have 1000 SST, we aim for 100 MST, and no more than 10 LST.
 A common antipattern is what is referred to as a test snow cone, or inverted pyramid.
 Here, there are little to no small-scoped tests with all the coverage in large-scoped tests.
 These projects tend to have slow test runs and very long feedback cycles.

 ## Hermetic environments

-Tests are run on various machines and runners by various users and scripts on various operating systems and environments.
+Tests run on various machines and runners by various users and scripts on various operating systems and environments.
 Failing tests due to (TODO: synonymon) different environmental configurations are an infuriating hindrance and will most likely build resentment towards writing and executing tests in the first place.
 For that reason and others a hard requirement for tests is to be hermetic, meaning not reliant on a specific environment or execution order to be successful.

 For unit tests this means the set up, execution and tear down of tests should be confined for each unit test.
 Tests should provide accurate information regardless of the order in which they are run.